 Potential cons can include these:

-• It isn’t unusual for a private lender to require a co-signer because college students often don’t have enough income to qualify or have established a good enough credit score to get the loan on their own.
+• It isn’t unusual for a private lender to require a cosigner because college students often don’t have enough income to qualify or have established a good enough credit profile to get the loan on their own.

 • Students who are considered a higher credit risk may pay more in interest.

 • Private student loans don’t come with many of the benefits associated with federal loans, such as forgiveness programs and income-based repayment plans.

 • Students may borrow more than they can ultimately afford, and these loans are typically not dischargeable in bankruptcy proceedings.

 Check out this Guide to Private Student Loans for more information on funding your education through a financial lender.